 - Participating in commercial exhibitions of the field around the world.

-The Trade Policy and International Agreements Division
+The Trade Policy and Trade Agreements Division

 The International Branch is responsible for promoting and maintaining international agreements.
 The Branch is divided into three departments: